vmck/acs-interface/README.md

 You need a running vmck instance.
 You may use [vmck/vmck](https://github.com/vmck/vmck) as a starting ground.
 Please refer to it on how to set it up.
+Also a Nomad-Consul-Vault cluster is required [liquidinvestigations/cluster](https://github.com/liquidinvestigations/cluster) to run both `Vmck` and `ACS-Interface` along with the user submissions.

 ## Run

 ### Locally

 You need to set up some enviromental vars.
-For that you can create the file `.env` at the root of this project  where you add your variabiles.
+For that, you can create the file `.env` at the root of this project  where you add your variabiles.
 The following example is enough to start you: